mirunagrigore1234/co2-emissions-analysis/README.md

-# Influence of Economic and Demographic Factors on CO₂ Emissions
+# Interactive CO₂ Emissions Analysis (Python, Streamlit)

 Interactive application for analyzing the influence of economic and demographic factors on global CO₂ emissions.